-Clean up your mess, youth tell climate talks inside and out
+Clean up your mess, young people tell climate talks

 “It’s my life,” Horchos said.
 “Its definitely my responsibility to step up.”

-Outside the negotiations, the worry about the future was the same, but the way it expressed was different.
+Outside the negotiations, the worry was the same, but the way it expressed was different.

-At Glasgow’s Kelvingrove Park, mostly young activists carried banners with slogans such as “I have to clear up my mess, why don’t you clear up yours?” and “Stop climate crimes.”
+In Glasgow’s Kelvingrove Park, mostly young activists carried banners with slogans such as “I have to clear up my mess, why don’t you clear up yours?” and “Stop climate crimes.”

-The protest was part of a series of demonstrations being staged around the world Friday and Saturday, to coincide with the talks in Scotland
+The Fridays For Future protest was part of a series of demonstrations being staged around the world Friday and Saturday, to coincide with the talks in Scotland

 Some at the rally accused negotiators of “greenwashing” their country’s failure to curb greenhouse gas emissions by trumpeting policies that sound good but won’t do enough to prevent dangerous temperature rises in the coming decades.